leahball/leahball/README.md

 - 📄 Know about my experiences [resume link](https://docs.google.com/document/d/1aIrsCt9M2vNfodNfWlDDeD_tApF53SJCfmBlZEYN81U/edit?usp=sharing)

-- ⚡ Fun fact **I think the fact that everything on this planet is made up the same stuff just organized differently.
-For example Octopuses have retinal cells (which we have behind out eyes) all over their skin.**
+- ⚡ Fun fact **I think the fact that everything on this planet is made up the same stuff just organized differently is magically cool.
+For example Octopuses have retinal cells (which we have behind out eyes) all over their skin!**

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->